Getting Involved & Supporting Fruitslice

 Rights & Compensation

-Q: Will you be paying artists for submitted work that is chosen for publication?
+Q: Will you be paying artists for work that is chosen for publication?

 Q: If my work is chosen for publication, do I retain the rights to my work?
 Can I publish the piece elsewhere after Fruitslice publication?